JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.1 to 2020.1.1

-* The Linux version used in the TeamCity server Docker images has been updated to 4.19.76-linuxkit.
+* The Linux version used in the TeamCity server and agent Docker images has been updated to 4.19.76-linuxkit.

 ## Changes from 2019.2.x to 2020.1